offensive-packaging/documentation/llvm-defaults/index.md

-   --no-omagic             Do not set the text data sections to be writable, page align sections (default) --no-optimize-bb-jumps  Do not remove any direct jumps at the end to the next basic block (default) --no-pcrel-optimize     (PowerPC64) Disable PC-relative optimizations --no-pic-executable     Alias for --no-pie
-   --no-pie                Do not create a position independent executable (default) --no-power10-stubs      Alias for --power10-stubs=no --no-print-gc-sections  Do not list removed unused sections (default) --no-print-icf-sections Do not list identical folded sections (default) --no-rosegment          Do not put read-only non-executable sections in their own segment --no-toc-optimize       (PowerPC64) Disable TOC related optimizations --no-undefined-version  Report version scripts that refer undefined symbols --no-undefined          Report unresolved symbols even if the linker is creating a shared library --no-use-android-relr-tags
+   --no-omagic             Do not set the text data sections to be writable, page align sections (default) --no-optimize-bb-jumps  Do not remove any direct jumps at the end to the next basic block (default) --no-pcrel-optimize     (PowerPC64) Disable PC-relative optimizations --no-pie                Do not create a position independent executable (default) --no-power10-stubs      Alias for --power10-stubs=no --no-print-gc-sections  Do not list removed unused sections (default) --no-print-icf-sections Do not list identical folded sections (default) --no-relax              Disable target-specific relaxations --no-rosegment          Do not put read-only non-executable sections in their own segment --no-toc-optimize       (PowerPC64) Disable TOC related optimizations --no-undefined-version  Report version scripts that refer undefined symbols --no-undefined          Report unresolved symbols even if the linker is creating a shared library --no-use-android-relr-tags
                            Use SHT_RELR / DT_RELR* tags (default)
-   --no-warn-backrefs      Do not warn about backward symbol references to fetch archive members (default) --no-warn-common        Do not warn about duplicate common symbols (default) --no-warn-ifunc-textrel Do not warn about using ifunc symbols with text relocations (default) --no-warn-symbol-ordering
+   --no-warn-backrefs      Do not warn about backward symbol references to extract archive members (default) --no-warn-common        Do not warn about duplicate common symbols (default) --no-warn-ifunc-textrel Do not warn about using ifunc symbols with text relocations (default) --no-warn-symbol-ordering